mojotron/pong-clone/README.md

 ### 2.changing css values with js using css variables

-Using getComputedStyle, getPropertyValue, setProperty to dynamically change html element position.
+Using getComputedStyle, getPropertyValue, setProperty to dynamically change DOM element position.

 ### 3. getting element size depending on screen size

 Learning to work with window.innerHeight and window.innerWidth.
 Interact between elements using getBoundingClientRect method.

-### bounding box collision
+### 4. bounding box collision detection

+Basic algoritham of detecting the intersection of two objects.
+Two objects are intersecting when:

+- ObjectA.top <= ObjectB.bottom AND
+- ObjectA.bottom >= ObjectB.top AND
+- ObjectA.left <= ObjectB.right AND
+- ObjectA.right >= ObjectB.left

-## Useful resources:
+## Useful resources

-Awesome video tutorial.
+Awesome video tutorial by [Kyle Cook](https://github.com/WebDevSimplified), that was motivation to this project.I have learned many new concepts.

 Great explanation for bounding box collision detection by in this [video](https://www.youtube.com/watch?v=SoSHVoIZYbY)